 With the Internet becoming an increasingly part of small business it’s important to get your setup right from the start.
 This includes picking the right platform, we suggest WordPress but you also need to figure out the best options to install WordPress.
 This means you need to pick a hosting company, since the growth of WordPress there’s now an ever increasing amount of WordPress hosting providers.
 So you’re left with the decision which one to pick?

 Luckily this has already been researched for you with posts like the best WordPress hosting they advise that if you’re serious about your WordPress hosting then WP Engine will be a good choice.
-While expensive their speeds are some of the best on the market, you can read more about their speeds in their review of WP Engine.
+While expensive their speeds are some of the best on the market, you can read more about their speeds in their WP Engine review.

 Talking about speed, it’s important to note just how important it is for SEO and rankings in general.
 I’ve included an infographic so you can see for yourself.
 I’ll be talking about these points later on.

 So it makes sense: Why would Google rank a website when they deliver a bad user experience?
 They wouldn’t – it looks bad on them and people might use other search engines which is what they don’t want.

 Google want to deliver the best user experience possible and this means a faster website along with other aspects such as design.

 It’s not surprising that site speed effects conversions rates as well.
 You can see from the image below when conversions were measured against conversions.
 The results weren’t surprising – a faster website means more conversions.

 This is due to customer experience, why wait 5-10 seconds for a page to load when you can click the next website and get the product instantly.